 To determine the prevalence of carginogenic HPV and high-grade precancerous lesions among commercial sex workers, the researchers interviewed and obtained blood samples and cervical smears and scrapings from 170 female massage parlor workers and 84 female brothel workers in Bangkok.

-Women whose husbands reported more than 280 lifetime visits to prostitutes had more than three times the risk of invasive disease as women whose husbands reported no visits (odds ratio of 3.2).
+Women whose husbands reported more than 280 lifetime visits to prostitutes had more than three times the risk of invasive disease among women whose husbands reported no visits (odds ratio of 3.2).
 The husband's annual number of visits before the age of 30 and his use of condoms less than 10% of the time during these visits were also associated with an elevated risk of invasive cancer.

 On average, the brothel workers interviewed were much younger than massage parlor workers (median age of 19 vs. 30 years) and were more likely to be infected with each of nine carcinogenic types of HPV tested.
 For example, among 20-24-year-old women, the prevalence of HPV-16 was 18% for brothel workers and 10% for massage parlor workers.